tasnim-rizvy/tasnim-rizvy/README.md

 # Hi there!

 Welcome to my GitHub profile!
-I'm Tasnim Rizvy, a passionate web developer with a focus on WordPress theme development.
+I'm Tasnim Rizvy, a passionate Software Engineer with a focus on WordPress plugins.
 Here's a bit about me:

 ## 🚀 About Me

-- 🌱 I’m currently learning: Typescript
+- 🌱 I’m currently learning: React.js, Next.js
-- 👯 I’m looking to collaborate on: WordPress themes, web development projects, and open-source contributions.
+- 👯 I’m looking to collaborate on: WordPress Plugins, Front-End projects, and open-source contributions.
-- 💬 Ask me about: WordPress, Wordpress themes, plugins, and JavaScript
+- 💬 Ask me about: Wordpress themes, plugins, JavaScript, React.js, Next.js
 - ⚡ Fun fact: I can code and crack jokes at the same time—debugging with a smile is my superpower!

 ## Work Experience

-- Former Web Developer at HandyWebLab
-- Former Web Developer at Omnitech Solutions
-- Wordpress Theme Developer at Themexplosion
+- Jr. Software Engineer at Codexpert Inc.
-- Freelancing in Fiverr

 ## 🛠️ Skills & Tools